 Osuna back on mound, finishes off Toronto's 8-2 win over KC

-Toronto Blue Jays' Jose Bautista, left, and pitcher Roberto Osuna, right, celebrate at the end of a baseball game against the Kansas City Royals at Kauffman Stadium in Kansas City, Mo., Sunday, June 25, 2017.
-Toronto Blue Jays' Jose Bautista, left, and pitcher Roberto Osuna, right, celebrate at the end of a baseball game against the Kansas City Royals at Kauffman Stadium in Kansas City, Mo., Sunday, June 25, 2017.
+Kansas City Royals pitcher Jason Hammel throws to a Toronto Blue Jays batter in the first inning of a baseball game at Kauffman Stadium in Kansas City, Mo., Sunday, June 25, 2017.
+Toronto Blue Jays pitcher Francisco Liriano throws against a Kansas City Royals batter in the first inning of a baseball game at Kauffman Stadium in Kansas City, Mo., Sunday, June 25, 2017.

 Add your comments below